The King's General

-The King's General is a novel, published in 1946, by English author and playwright Daphne du Maurier.
+The King's General is a Gothic novel, published in 1946, by English author and playwright Daphne du Maurier.
+The setting is the English Civil War (1642 –1651).

 Background

 It was the first novel du Maurier wrote while living at Menabilly, the setting for an earlier novel Rebecca, where it is called 'Manderley'.
 The writing of the novel was accompanied by prolific research, in which du Maurier was assisted by Oenone Rashleigh, whose family owned Menabilly, and historian A. L. Rowse, to ensure the historical accuracy of her presentation of the Devon/Cornwall setting at the time of the Civil War.
 The historical precision and accuracy made it popular among local people, but the novel's reviews did not praise this aspect, which disappointed du Maurier.
 The inspiration for the novel came from a discovery by William Rashleigh of a skeleton when involved in renovation work on the house.
 The skeleton was thought to belong to a Cavalier of the Civil War because of its clothing.